 Every venue has bathrooms located inside.
+See our accessibility page for information on wheelchair accessible bathrooms.
 There will also be port-a-potties located near the Balfour Riverwalk Park.

 It’s one year before the end of the American Revolution.
 A French soldier, brought to America by General LaFayette, knows that the soldiers fighting in the trenches are in dire need of a small yet very important commodity: buttons.
 He finds himself in the town of Attleborough, on the southern border of Massachusetts, and establishes a forge there in order to sell gold buttons to the American Continental Army and support the war effort.